WorkAtRGU/RGtodU-2024/readme.md

 - An app bar is shown at the top of each page, with the name of the page and a back button supporting navigation
 - Other navigation is completed through clicking Buttons on each page.

-The app uses a TaskUiState data class,  is used to store the state of each of the current task's attributions using the Flow framework.
+The app uses the ViewModel and UI State architecture components, defining a TaskUiState data class,  is used to store the state of each of the current task's attributions using the Flow framework.
 - name : String, giving the task's name
 - description : String, an extended description of the thing to be done
 - priority : String, the selected priority (importance of the task).
 The options are low, medium, high